 Acceptable Solution E2/AS1 requires the flashing to be lapped under the wall underlay; this cannot be applied to an existing wall unless the cladding is being removed.
 BRANZ also believes that, where a window matching existing is being inserted into an existing wall, and the existing windows have performed well, to use the same detail is a logical solution.

-Older, less airtight houses have fewer internal moisture problems than more airtight houses because the air leakage through gaps around windows and doors generally removes internal moisture generated from cooking, washing, unflued gas heaters and clothes dryers.
+Older, less airtight houses usually have fewer internal moisture problems than more airtight houses – air leakage through gaps around windows and doors generally removes internal moisture generated inside the house.

 As a house becomes more airtight through renovations and alterations, internal moisture can become a problem.
 Renovation work will generally make a house more airtight.
 Systems to remove moisture must be included in the design solutions.
 Options include: